 This is an NCSC Certified Training Course.

 A thorough, practical, 5 day course designed to provide the knowledge and skills required to manage information security, information assurance or information risk based processes.
 QA's CISMP course is aligned with the latest national information assurance frameworks (IAMM), as well as ISO/IEC 27002 & 27001; the code of practice and standard for information security.
-This course is a GCHQ Certified Training (GCT) course.
+This course is a National Cyber Security Centre (NCSC) Certified Training course.

 The course follows the latest BCS syllabus and prepares delegates for the 2 hour multiple choice BCS examination which is sat on the afternoon of the last day of the course.